0x1CA3/kit/README.md

     kit - A network utility that has several features.
 </h1>
 <p align="center">
-	kit is a network utility, that contains several tools, including a packet sniffer.
+	kit is a network utility, that contains several tools, including a packet-sniffer.
+To use the packet-sniffer, make sure you're root.
 </p>

 <p align="center">